Food Premises & Food Handling Requirements

 - Pre-register in person at one of the Municipal Service Centres.
 Registrations are not accepted by phone, mail or online

 - Cost is $13.05 to write the exam.
 You must pay when you register.
-Cost is subject to change with no notice.
+Cost is subject to change without notice.

 Times: 8:30 am to 4 pm